-- Domestic students in the MSPS program should enroll for at least 6 hours for each of 4 semesters, which will generate a tuition and fee assessment in the Range-2 category.
-Please see this webpage for details https://registrar.illinois.edu/g-tuition-cr-1718.
+- Domestic students in the MSPS program should enroll for at least 6 hours, for each of 4 semesters, which will generate a tuition and fee assessment in the Range-2 category.
+Please see this webpage for details https://registrar.illinois.edu/tuition-fees/tuition-fee-rates/g-tuition-cr-2122/.
 Range-2 enrollment is capped at 11 credit hours. - Exceeding the limit of 11 credit hours is permitted but doing so will generate tuition and fee assessments in the Range-1 category.
 Students are not permitted to enroll in fewer than six credit hours and must complete the degree requirements in a minimum of four semesters.
 Some exceptions may apply on a case-by-case basis, such as an approved "Leave of Absence" situation. - A minimum of 32 credit hours are required for the degree.
-Among these credit hours, at least 12 hours must include 500-level courses.
+Among these credit hours, at least 12 hours must include 500-level courses. - Students entering the program in the fall of 2021 are permitted to register for Range 3 in one semester, if they register in Range 1 for another semester.